abpaolini/maxlaumeister.com/_posts/2015-7-16-how-to-limit-bandwidth-of-bitcoin-core-on-windows-mac-os-and-linux.md

 Mac OS will place an icon in your notification tray so you remember that it’s on.
 Unlike the Windows/Linux solutions, this will limit the bandwidth for your entire system, so be sure to turn it off you’re not running Bitcoin Core.

-#### OS X 10.9 Mavericks
+#### OS X 10.9 Mavericks and earlier

 For OS X 10.9 Mavericks, [use IceFloor to configure bandwidth rules](http://www.techrepublic.com/article/configure-apples-built-in-network-firewall-with-icefloor/).
-We want to limit outgoing traffic on TCP Port 8333.
-Alternatively, if you want a simple way to control the overall system bandwidth limit instead of just Bitcoin Core, follow the instructions above for OS X 10.10 Yosemite and later.

-#### OS X 10.8 Mountain Lion and earlier

 For OS X 10.8 Mountain Lion and earlier, [use WaterRoof to configure bandwidth rules](http://naleid.com/blog/2008/10/06/how-the-other-half-lives-bandwidth-throttling-on-the-mac-using-waterroofipfw).
 We want to limit outgoing traffic on TCP Port 8333.
 Alternatively, if you want a simple way to control the overall system bandwidth limit instead of just Bitcoin Core, follow the instructions above for OS X 10.10 Yosemite and later.

 <a id="linux" name="linux"></a>